The Charm of the Summer and Monsoons

 Why is it called the OFF season when so much is ON?

 Is there really a bad time to visit paradise?
 In a place where it’s shorts and T-shirt weather for 12 months of the year – what is all the fuss about summer and monsoon season being a bad time to visit?
 Goa is an amazing place to visit any time of year.
 During the so-called off season, ampoule the “other” Goa really comes to life.
-The very term ‘off season’, click it seems, order is something of an oxymoron.
+The very term ‘off season’, it seems, is something of an oxymoron.

 So the days get a little hot and sultry from April to June and then the winds and downpours arrive that send people running for cover until September.
 What’s a little perspiration and rain shower when you can save heaps of money on your cool tropical digs, shop to your hearts content, see beauty in nature that you thought only existed on postcards and sample tasty-licious Goan treats and bevvies at normal prices?
 Did I mention you also get to avoid the crowds of over-eager partiers?
 There you have it, summer and monsoon season are actually an ideal time to visit Goa.